paritytech/substrate/bin/node-template/README.md

 ### Nix

-Install [nix](https://nixos.org/) and optionally [direnv](https://github.com/direnv/direnv) and
+Install [nix](https://nixos.org/), and optionally [direnv](https://github.com/direnv/direnv) as well as [lorri](https://github.com/nix-community/lorri) for a fully plug and play experience for setting up the development environment.
-[lorri](https://github.com/nix-community/lorri) for a fully plug and play experience for setting up the development environment.
 To get all the correct dependencies activate direnv `direnv allow` and lorri `lorri shell`.

 ### Docker